-Right now, there are three distinct types of passive residency in Andorra.
-You may be applicable for one of the three or even all three.
-Each comes with its own set of requirements that need to be met.
-In all cases you will need proof of private medical insurance.
-Without this proof, you cannot properly fulfill the standard immigration prerequisites laid out by the Andorran government.
+Right now, there are three distinct routes you can take to gain passive residency in Andorra.
+You may be eligible for one of them or even all three.
+Each comes with its own set of requirements that need to be met, however in all cases you will need proof of private medical insurance.
+Without this, you cannot properly fulfill the standard immigration prerequisites laid out by the Andorran government.

-Additionally, each may boast its own unique benefits.
-Let’s take a look at what type of passive residency Andorra currently offers.
+Each of the three options has its own unique benefits.
+Let’s take a look at the types of passive residency Andorra currently offers.

 Residency Without Lucrative Activity

 Even once you obtain this visa, you are not yet considered a true tax resident.
-You need to spend at least 90 full calendar days per year in the country.
-If you spend 183 days or more in the country, you will become a fiscal resident and will be liable for income tax.
-Additionally, you will need to meet that standard of earning 300% the minimum Andorra salary mentioned above.
+You need to spend at least 90 full days per calendar year in the country.
+(If you spend 183 days or more here, you will become a fiscal resident and will be liable for income tax.)
+As we mentioned earlier, you cannot earn less than 300% of the minimum Andorra salary.

-Once you do apply for residency, you will have a 7-month window to prove your investment to the country and get all of your proverbial ducks in a row.
+Once you've applied for residency, you will have a 7-month window to prove your investment to the country and get all of your proverbial ducks in a row.

-As mentioned above, the government does not care so much about how you invest, so long as you meet those prerequisites for residency without lucrative activity.
+Remember, the government does not care so much about how you invest, so long as you meet their prerequisites for residency without lucrative activity.

 Professionals in International Business

 Your company will be subject to Andorra’s corporate tax rate of 10%.
-In the process of applying for this type of residency, you will need to submit a proper 3-year business plan and all required documents.
-You must have experience with the business you are planning to create.
+In the process of applying for this type of residency, you will need to submit a proper 3-year business plan along with all required documents.
+You must also show that you have experience with the type of business you are planning to create.

-Most people prove business acumen and experience by submitting a resume.
-It is also useful to collect several references that relate to the business you are trying to create.
-Once the government approves your business plan and company, you will have 7-months to bring that company to fruition.
+Most people prove business acumen and experience by submitting a resumé, but it is also useful to collect several references that relate to the business you are trying to create.
+Once the government approves your business plan and company, you will have seven months to bring that company to fruition.
 Making sure you have all of your bases covered prior to the 7-month threshold is key here.

 Achievement Based Residency: Accredited Athletes, Scientists, and Artists